 In Memorium: the famed Coast Inn & Boom Boom Room complex (closed 2007)

-The Coast Inn and Boom Boom Room gay resort and nightclub were synonymous with the Laguna Beach gay scene for decades before the complex closed down in fall 2007 after years of hosting everybody from Rock Hudson to assorted gay porn stars to thousands of GLBT revelers and vacationers.
+The Coast Inn and Boom Boom Room gay resort and nightclub were synonymous with the Laguna Beach gay scene for decades before the complex closed in 2007 after years of hosting everybody from Rock Hudson to assorted gay porn stars to thousands of LGBTQ revelers and vacationers.
 The 1930s-era structure still sits empty along South Coast Highway at Mountain Road - behind it you'll find a relatively gay-popular stretch of beach in Laguna, along a gorgeous stretch of the Pacific Ocean.
 (The best-known gay beach in Laguna is West Street Beach, about 2.5 miles south along S. Coast Hwy.).